ricab/scope_guard/README.md

 The idea is not only to catch unintentional cases but also to highlight intentional ones for code readers.

+This precondition is enforced at compile time.

 #### no throw

 The callback _is required_ not to throw.
-If you would like to use something that might throw, you can wrap it in a `try-catch` block, explicitly choosing what to do with any exceptions that arise.
+If you want to use something that might throw, you can wrap it in a `try-catch` block, explicitly choosing what to do with any exceptions that might arise.
 For example:

 ```c++
 bool throwing() { throw std::runtime_error{"some error"}; }